ansys/pyhps/doc/source/examples/ex_python_uv.rst

     Go to the `bottom of this page`_ to download the ZIP file for the uv example.

-Running arbitrary python scripts on HPS
+Running arbitrary Python scripts on HPS
 =======================================

-This example shows how arbitrary python scripts can be run on HPS, by using `uv <https://docs.astral.sh/uv/>`__ to generate the required environments on the fly.
+This example shows how arbitrary Python scripts can be run on HPS, by using `uv <https://docs.astral.sh/uv/>`__ to generate the required environments on the fly.